Protein-Interactions/BolognaMaster/practicals/tutorial_on_docking_results_using_chimera.md

 ```
 Now, we want to select MKK7 Lys149 (6QFL: K165), R162 (6QFL: R178) and Lys157 (6QFL: K173), and Gadd45β Glu65 (gadd45B_model.pdb: E65), Glu66 (gadd45B_model.pdb: E66), and Glu113 (gadd45B_model.pdb: E113).

-First, notice that in the ClusPro model, MKK7 corresponds to Chain A, whereas Gadd45β corresponds to "no ID" or "principal chain".
+First, notice that in the ClusPro model, MKK7 corresponds to Chain A, whereas Gadd45β corresponds to Chain X.

-One way to select specific residues or ranges of residues is in the Sequence tool: menu *Favorites→Sequence*, *show sequence for model.000.00.pdb (#0) chain A* (for MKK7) or *model.000.00.pdb (#0) principal chain* (for Gadd45β).
+One way to select specific residues or ranges of residues is in the Sequence tool: menu *Favorites→Sequence*, *show sequence for model.000.00.pdb (#0) chain A* (for MKK7) or *model.000.00.pdb (#0) chain X* (for Gadd45β).
 When the sequence window has mouse focus, placing the cursor over a residue symbol in the sequence shows information for the corresponding structure residue at the bottom of the window.
 Click-drag a box within the sequence window to select one or more residues (as opposed to simply clicking within the light yellow box, which will select the entire helix).

 If you want to select residues or group of residues that are not adiacent in the sequence, you can use Shift-drag to add them to the initial selection.
 Thus, if you want to select MKK7 K165, R178, and K173, you have to select one of them, then you can add the other two by using Shift-drag.